 Nutrigenomics describes the relationship between genes and nutrition.

-The relationship of genes and nutrition is one of the hottest areas of research worldwide.
-The goal of the scientific community is to find the way to match our nutritional intakes with our genetic background to achieve maximum health.
+It is one of the hottest areas of research worldwide.
+The goal of the scientific community is to find a way to match our nutritional intakes with our genetic background to achieve the best possible health.

-To understand the potential of this method, let’s take a walk in the future, and possibly in the near future.
-Let’s imagine that in some years from now the state of your health forces you to correct your diet and form more good eating habits.
+To understand the potential of this method, let’s take a walk in the future, and possibly, in the near future.
+Let’s imagine that a few decades from now, the state of your health forces you to reconsider your diet and form more good eating habits.

-Your prescription for the coming months is unique; even if someone has similar health problems, he will probably receive different instructions, which will be in accordance with his own genetic profile.
+Your prescription for the coming months is unique; even if someone has similar health problems, they will probably receive different recommendations, which will be in accordance with their own genetic profile.

 This fictional scenario is expected to be technically possible in the future.
-Of course, it requires further development of scientific research, but it is an attractive and very probable option for the expected impact of genetic studies on our eating habits and behaviors.
+Of course, it requires further advancements in scientific research, but it is an attractive and very probable option for the expected impact of genetic studies on our eating habits and behaviors.